BulkSecurityGeneratorProject/1ppm-site/README.md

 # The 1PPM Website

-This is going to be an AngularJS project.
+This is going to be an Angular 1/2 or React project.

 *Work in progress*